The Moduli Space of Polynomial Maps and Their Fixed-Point Multipliers: II. Improvement to the Algorithm and Monic Centered Polynomials: Introduction

 As mentioned in~\cite{sugi1}, it is well known that the map $\Phi_d : \mathrm{MP}_d \to \widetilde{\Lambda}_d$ is bijective for $d=2$ and also for $d=3$ (see~\cite{mi_cub}).
-For $d \geq 4$, Fujimura and Nishizawa has done some pioneering works in finding $\#\left(\Phi_d^{-1}(\bar{\lambda})\right)$ for $\bar{\lambda} \in \widetilde{\Lambda}_d$ in their series of papers such as~\cite{NishizawaFujimura},~\cite{Fujimura2} and~\cite{fu}.
-Hereafter $\#(X)$, or simply $\# X$, denotes the cardinality of a set $X$.
+For $d \geq 4$, Fujimura and Nishizawa have done some preliminary works in finding $\#\left(\Phi_d^{-1}(\bar{\lambda})\right)$ for $\bar{\lambda} \in \widetilde{\Lambda}_d$ in their series of papers such as~\cite{NishizawaFujimura},~\cite{Fujimura2} and~\cite{fu}.
+Hereafter, $\#(X)$, or simply $\# X$, denotes the cardinality of a set $X$.
 Fujimura and Taniguchi~\cite{tani} also constructed a compactification of $\mathrm{MP}_d$, which gave us a strong geometric insight on the fiber structure of $\Phi_d$.
 Other compactifications of $\mathrm{MP}_d$ were also constructed independently by Silverman~\cite{sil} and by DeMarco and McMullen~\cite{demarco}.
 For rational maps and their periodic-point multipliers, McMullen~\cite{Mc} gave a general important result.
-In a special case of~\cite{Mc}, there is a famous result by Milnor~\cite{mi_qua} and also a result by Hutz and Tepper~\cite{HutzTepper}.
+In a special case of~\cite{Mc}, there is a famous result by Milnor~\cite{mi_qua} for rational maps of degree two and their fixed-point multipliers.
+There is also a result by Hutz and Tepper~\cite{HutzTepper} for rational maps of degree three and their periodic-point multipliers of period less than or equal to two.
 There are some other results~\cite{Gorbovickis1},~\cite{Gorbovickis2} concerning polynomial or rational maps and their periodic-point multipliers.
 (See~\cite{sugi1} for more details.)